Ibn Abi Usaybi'a: Biography

-Ibn Abi Usaibia was born at Damascus, a member of the Banu Khazraj tribe.
-The son of a physician, he studied medicine at Damascus and Cairo.
-In 1236, he was appointed physician to a new hospital in Cairo, but the following year he took up an offer by ruler of Damascus, of a post in Salkhad, near Damascus, where he lived until his death.
+Ibn Abi-Usaibi'a was born in Damascus, a member of the Arab Banu Khazraj tribe.
+The son of a physician, he studied medicine in Damascus and Cairo and In 1236, was appointed physician to a new hospital in Cairo, but the following year he took up an offer by ruler of Damascus, of a post in Salkhad, near Damascus, where he lived until his death.
 His only surviving work is Lives of the Physicians.
 In that work, he mentions another of his works, but it has not survived.